What are fixed costs: Understanding the importance for small businesses

 What are variable costs?

 Variable costs are expenses that go up or down depending on how much a business produces or sells.
-Common examples of variable costs include sales commission, employee overtime, raw materials, and delivery or freight fees.
+Common fixed costs in a business include sales commissions, employee overtime, raw materials, and delivery or freight fees.
+When added together, you get total fixed costs, which change in direct relation to a business’s output.

-While fixed costs do not change with the volume of production or sales, variable costs vary depending on the levels of business activity.
+Fixed costs don’t change with the volume of production or sales.
+But fixed costs vary depending on the levels of business activity.
 For example, the more units manufactured, the greater the cost of raw materials, energy, and freight to produce the increased number of units.

 How to calculate fixed costs

-Calculating fixed costs is fairly straightforward.
-The following steps explore two approaches a business can use to calculate its fixed costs:
+Learning how to calculate fixed costs is fairly straightforward.
+The following steps explore two approaches a business can use to calculate its fixed costs.

 The fixed cost formula

-1. List fixed expenses: Begin by listing every expense that stays the same, no matter what level of production or sales occur: rent, mortgage payments, employees, etc.
+1. List fixed expenses: Begin by listing every expense that stays the same, no matter what level of production or sales occur — such as rent, mortgage payments, and employees.

 The variable cost formula